adelenelai/myblog/_posts/2023-06-24-tp-parent-similarity.md

 Furthermore, in the context of antimicrobials, many conventional wastewater treatment plants have been ineffective in removing antimicrobial residues.
 Some may even produce "treatment TPs" that are discharged into aquatic environments, in addition to other TPs that would form in the environment.

 In short:
-> **many possible antimicrobial TPs may be present the environment, whose ecotoxicological risks may be hard to estimate or quantify.**
+> **many possible antimicrobial TPs may be present the environment, whose ecotoxicological risks are currently hard to estimate or quantify.**

 Scientifically, a very important (and interesting!) topic, tackled in the review.